matthew1809/Twilio-moltin/README.md

 [Get Moltin API keys](https://dashboard.moltin.com/signup)

-The purpose of this project is to allow you to text your customers when they create a moltin order, and for your customers to request a status update on their order.
+The purpose of this project is to allow your customers to:

+1. Automatically receive an sms notification when they create and successfully pay for a moltin order

+2. Request a status update on their moltin order by texting "status", followed by a space, followed by the order ID

 ---

+In order to use this repo, you'll need to follow three steps:

+1. Deploy the application to Heroku, providing your Twilio credentials, your twilio from number and your moltin client secret.

-In order to use this repo, you'll need to deploy it, and then create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.
+2. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
+You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.

 You can create a moltin webhook like so: